 Ha Ling Peak Description

 Due to the closure of Alberta Parks in 2020, we could not start from the usual parking lot off the Smith Dorrien Highway.
-Instead, our journey began from our home in Canmore which added an extra 450 meters and 16km on to the hike, a proper day.
+Instead, our journey began from our home in Canmore, which added an extra 450 meters and 16km onto the hike, a proper day.

 The old trail up to the top of Ha Ling was a bit of a mess through the woods do erosion from foot traffic.
-However, at the end of 2019 Alberta Parks unveiled a new trail that was a significant upgrade with even grading, switchbacks, steps, and handrails in certain locations.
+However, at the end of 2019, Alberta Parks unveiled a new trail significantly upgraded with even grading, switchbacks, steps, and handrails in certain locations.

-he outset through the forest will be largely uneventful as there are no views until a couple kilometers up when the forest starts to break apart.
+The outset through the forest will be largely uneventful as there are no views until a couple kilometers up when the forest starts to break apart.
 You’ll first be greeted with glimpses of the Spray Valley and the Goat View Peak.
 The view is only a small taste of what lies further up the mountain.

 The switchbacks and climb through the forest continue until it reaches a viewpoint that has a viewing platform with chains and steps.
 Views from here are great of Rundle, the Bow Valley, and Spray Valley.
 It’s a good point to turn around if the hike is proving too difficult, but we suggest you continue to the top for 360 views.